 The 10th Space Warning Squadron (10 SWS) at Cavalier Air Force Station, North Dakota, is located 15 miles south of the Canadian and U.S. border.
-The squadron is a geographically separated unit of Space Delta 4, Buckley Air Force Base, Colorado.
+The squadron is a geographically separated unit of Space Delta 4, Buckley Space Force Base, Colorado.

 The mission of the 10 SWS is to provide flawless missile warning and space surveillance to ensure space superiority and to defend our nation and allies.